pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

 method (this is most straightforward when using a cloud provider).
 - Copy the objects from the backed-up object store to your new bucket or re-use your backup.

-### Deploy Pachyderm Into The New Cluster
+### Deploy MLDM Into The New Cluster

-Finally, update the copy of your original Helm values to point Pachyderm to the new databases and the new object store, then use Helm to install
+Finally, update the copy of your original Helm values to point MLDM to the new databases and the new object store, then use Helm to install
-Pachyderm into the new cluster.
+MLDM into the new cluster.

 {{% notice info %}}
 The values needing an update and deployment instructions are detailed in the Chapter 6 of all our cloud  installation pages.
 For example, in the case of GCP, [check the `deploy Pachyderm` chapter](../../../deploy-manage/deploy/aws-deploy-pachyderm/#6-deploy-pachyderm)